SiddhiKhatke/KR-C-Learning-Log/README.md

 **Exercise 2-10**.
 Rewrite the function lower, which converts upper case letters to lower case, with a conditional expression instead of if-else.

+**Exercise 3-1**.
+Our binary search makes two tests inside the loop, when one would suffice (at the price of more tests outside.)
+Write a version with only one test inside the loop